Heroes on the Hills

 The Lord Lieutenant of Derbyshire, Mr John Bather, officially opened the new base, where we still are to this day.
 Our landlords have changed over the years and now Breedon own the site.
 We are very lucky to have the continued support of Breedon and indeed all the past landlords, we do appreciate it immensely.

-Our callouts range from fallen climbers, horse riders, mountain and road cyclists, to lost and vulnerable people, gliders, hang gliders and para gliders, plus snow emergencies in all our surrounding villages and the suburbs of the towns and cities, including Sheffield and Chesterfield, as well as water incidents like the recent Whaley Bridge dam drama.
+Our callouts range from fallen climbers, horse riders, mountain and road cyclists, to lost and vulnerable people, gliders, hang gliders and para gliders, plus snow emergencies in all our surrounding villages and the suburbs of the towns and cities, including Sheffield and Chesterfield, as well as water incidents like the Whaley Bridge dam drama in 2019.
 In fact, wherever an ambulance cannot reach you, we will get to you, treat you, and bring you back to safety and care.

 We respond directly for South Yorkshire Police and Derbyshire Constabulary along with East Midlands Ambulance Service and South Yorkshire Ambulance Service.
 This is quite unique for a Mountain Rescue Team, where we are on call for two different counties.